TxYtf/pizza-api-manual/README.md

 ```bash
 sam deploy
 ```
-or using npn script from package.json
+or using npm script from package.json
 ```bash
 npm run deploy
 ```